Continuity in a parameter of solutions to boundary-value problems in Sobolev spaces: Introduction

 \section{Introduction}

 The investigation of the solutions of systems of ordinary differential equations is an important part of numerous problems of contemporary analysis and its applications (see, e.g., \cite{BochSAM2004} and the references therein).
 Questions concerning limit transition in parameter-dependent differential equations arise in various mathematical problems.
-Gikhman \cite{Gikhman}, Krasnoselskii and Krein \cite{KrasnKrein}, Kurzweil and Vorel \cite{KurzweilVorel} obtained fundamental results on the continuity with respect to the parameter of solutions to the Cauchy problem for nonlinear differential systems.
-For linear systems, these results were refined and supplemented by Levin \cite{Levin}, Opial \cite{Opial}, Reid \cite{Reid}, and Nguen \cite{Nguen}.
+I.I.
+Gikhman \cite{Gikhman}, M.A.
+Krasnoselskii and S.G.
+Krein \cite{KrasnKrein}, J. Kurzweil and Z. Vorel \cite{KurzweilVorel} obtained fundamental results on the continuity with respect to the parameter of solutions to the Cauchy problem for nonlinear differential systems.
+For linear systems, these results were refined and supplemented by A.Yu.
+Levin \cite{Levin}, Z. Opial \cite{Opial}, W.T.
+Reid \cite{Reid}, and T.K.
+Nguen \cite{Nguen}.

 Unlike Cauchy problems, the solutions to such problems may not exist or may not be unique.
-Thus, it is interesting to investigate the nature of the solvability of inhomogeneous boundary-value problems in Sobolev spaces and the dependence of their solutions on the parameter \cite{GnypKodliukMikhailets2015, HnypMikhailetsMurach2017, KodliukMikhailets2013}.
+Thus, it is interesting to investigate the character of the solvability of inhomogeneous boundary-value problems in Sobolev spaces and the dependence of their solutions on the parameter \cite{GnypKodliukMikhailets2015, HnypMikhailetsMurach2017, KodliukMikhailets2013}.
 These questions are studied in the best way for ordinary differential systems of the first order.
-Kiguradze \cite{Kigyradze2003} and then Ashordia \cite{Ashordia} introduced and investigated a class of general linear boundary-value problems for systems of first order differential equations.
-For general linear boundary-value problems, the conditions required for the Fredholm property and the continuous dependence of the solutions on parameters were established by Kiguradze \cite{Kigyradze1975, Kigyradze1987}.
+I.T.
+Kiguradze \cite{Kigyradze2003} and then M. Ashordia \cite{Ashordia} introduced and investigated a class of general linear boundary-value problems for systems of first order differential equations.
+For general linear boundary-value problems, the conditions required for the Fredholm property and the continuous dependence of the solutions on parameters were established by I.T.
+Kiguradze \cite{Kigyradze1987, Kigyradze1975}.